eidolon2048/eidolon2048/README.md

 Hey 👋 My name is Roma
 =====================
- I'm a Data Scientist, from Ukraine.
+ ✨I'm a Data Scientist, from Ukraine.

- I graduated from WBS coding school.
+ 🧑‍🎓I graduated from WBS coding school.

 ### Skills